karansiwach360/DBMS_Project/README.md

 # DBMS_Project
-Website for Film and Media Council, IIT (BHU) Varanasi
+We have developed a website for Film and Media Council, IIT (BHU) Varanasi.